Naecu55/DockerTAKServerProject/README.md

 Docker Ubuntu TAK Server Project

-apt-get -u upgrade
+sudo apt-get -u upgrade

-# Creates a new volume that containers can consume and store data in.
+- Creates a new volume that containers can consume and store data in.

 docker volume create takserver-db

-# docker network create is a Docker command used to create a new Docker network.
+ - docker network create is a Docker command used to create a new Docker network.

-# This command allows you to define the network's characteristics, such as the driver to use (e.g., bridge, overlay) # and other optional settings.
+ - This command allows you to define the network's characteristics, such as the driver to use (e.g., bridge, overlay) # and other optional settings.

-# User-defined networks enable containers to communicate with each other, and with the external world, based on the network configuration
+- User-defined networks enable containers to communicate with each other, and with the external world, based on the network configuration

 docker network create takserver